francescolops04/Patient-Treatment-in-Emergency-Department/README.md

 # Patient-Treatment-in-Emergency-Department

-# 🏥 Emergency Room Process Mining & Optimization

-> *A Data-Aware analysis of patient flows, bottlenecks, and resource allocation in a hospital Emergency Department.*

 ## 📋 Overview

 This project performs an advanced **Process Mining analysis** on a real-world dataset comprising **25,115 clinical records** from an Emergency Department (ED).
 By leveraging the **PM4Py** framework, the analysis transforms raw, noisy hospital logs into actionable strategic insights.